All Episodes

 Let's go over the countries we're talking about here.

-Egypt, France, very high population of radical Islamists in Egypt and in France now, Algeria, let's see, Kuwait, Saudi Arabia, Sudan.
+Egypt, France, a very high population of radical Islamists in Egypt and in France now, Algeria, let's see, Kuwait, Saudi Arabia, Sudan.

 Oh, Hannity, you're profiling people from countries.

-You're profile, you're saying this was radical Islam.
+You're saying this was radical Islam.

 Here's what I will say that I guess few people will say.